-When it's warm, butter softens and blend in with the flour, so you get fewer of the little lumps and thus a less flaky texture, which is not what you want.Continue to 3 of 7 below.
+When butter is warm, it softens and blends in with the flour, so you get fewer of the little lumps and thus a less flaky texture, which is not what you want.
+Therefore making sure the butter is cold is a key step to perfect pastry.Continue to 3 of 6 below.

 03 of 06

+It's important to measure your flour accurately because it is the ratio of butter to flour, and the way the lumps of butter blend in with the flour, that creates the flaky texture you want.
 Sifting the flour helps ensure a uniform amount when you're measuring by volume.
-Unlike with liquids, the amount of flour in a cup depends on how tightly it's packed into the cup.
-A loosely packed cup has more flour in it than a tightly packed cup.
-Sifting helps eliminate that discrepancy to... some extent.
-And that's important, because if there's too much flour, the butter-to-flour ratio will be off, and your pastry won't be as flaky.
+Unlike with liquids, the amount of flour in a cup depends on how tightly it's packed; a loosely packed cup has more flour in it than a tightly packed cup.
+Sifting helps eliminate that discrepancy to some extent, and... that's important because if there's too much flour, the butter-to-flour ratio will be off, and your pastry won't be as flaky.

 Ultimately, though, because baking is so precise in its ratios, professional bakers specify ingredients in weights rather than volumes.
-That way no matter whether the flour is sifted, tightly packed or somewhere in between, a pound is always a pound.
-Next page >>Continue to 4 of 7 below.
+That way no matter whether the flour is sifted, tightly packed, or somewhere in between, a pound is always a pound.Continue to 4 of 6 below.

 04 of 06

 05 of 06